-- Always observe the following points when using a high pressure cleaner / steam jet for cleaning: - o Do not clean any electrical components. - o Do not clean any chromed components. - Never aim the cleaning jet of the cleaning nozzle of the high pressure cleaner/steam jet directly at lubrication points, bearings, rating plates, warning signs, and stickers. - Always maintain a minimum jet distance of 300mm between the high pressure cleaning or steam jet cleaning nozzle and the machine. - The set pressure of the high-pressure cleaner/steam jet must not exceed 120 bar. - Comply with safety regulations when working with high pressure cleaners. - Clean machine with regular water jet (oiled implements only at washbays with oil separators). - Give particular attention to cleaning discharge openings and sliders. - Remove fertiliser deposits from the spreading discs and the spreading vanes. - When the machine is dry, apply a coat of anti-rust compound.
-(Use only biodegradable compounds). - Stow the machine with the sliders opened. - Clean the spreading discs very carefully and protect from corrosion. - Stainless steel components can also corrode when they come into contact with the spreading material, however, this does not affect their function.
+- Always observe the following points when using a high pressure cleaner / steam jet for cleaning: - Do not clean any electrical components. - Do not clean any chromed components. - Never aim the cleaning jet of the cleaning nozzle of the high pressure cleaner/steam jet directly at lubrication points, bearings, rating plates, warning signs, and stickers. - Always maintain a minimum jet distance of 300mm between the high pressure cleaning or steam jet cleaning nozzle and the machine. - o The set pressure of the high-pressure cleaner/steam jet must not exceed 120 bar. - Comply with safety regulations when working with high pressure cleaners. - Clean machine with regular water jet (oiled implements only at washbays with oil separators). - Give particular attention to cleaning discharge openings and sliders. - Remove fertiliser deposits from the spreading discs and the spreading vanes. - When the machine is dry, apply a coat of anti-rust compound.
+(Use only biodegradable compounds). - Stow the machine with the sliders opened. - Clean the spreading discs very carefully and protect from corrosion.